Global experts in integrated geophysical exploration and data solutions

 Geophysical methods play an integral role in mineral exploration particularly as we explore deeper, under cover, remotely, and in areas of difficult access whether that’s rugged terrain or highly vegetated.
 Successful application of geophysics to any given project area requires a considered, customised, and collaborative approach with project geologists and integrating all available information.

-SGC geophysicists are geoscientists with decades of combined experience and understanding of greenfields exploration right down to in-mine target delineation and discovery success for precious and base metals, iron ore, rare earth element (REE), uranium, diamonds, and more in all geological terranes.
+SGC geoscientists have decades of combined experience and understanding of greenfields exploration right down to in-mine target delineation and discovery success for precious and base metals, iron ore, rare earth element (REE), uranium, diamonds, and more in all geological terranes.

 We provide a full geophysical service from new survey planning, management, and data QC, to processing, modelling, interpretation, and target generation of new or legacy datasets.
 Our Principals and Consultants review entire project areas or specific targets and make recommendations for the optimal application of geophysical methods.